There’s a lot to consider when you’re choosing a domain extensions names.

 A domain name and web hosting are two different things.
 A domain name is your website’s address on the internet whereas your web hosting is where your files are stored.

 Are There Any Hidden Costs of a Domain Name?

+Yes, there are a few hidden costs.
 A domain name registration must be renewed each year.
 An annual fee is charged for most domain names, in addition to a small ICANN fee ( although that fee is not a part of every domain extension).
 You can use the privacy feature that offered by a domain extension if you don’t want your registrant information to be shown up in WHOIS searches.

 What’s the Relationship Between Domain Names and Search Engine Optimization (SEO)?